-I am being denied access to the Blackstone's Police Investigators’ Manual and Workbook and/or Q&A Online.
+I am being denied access to the Blackstone's Police online services.

 Are you a subscriber?

 Make sure that you are a subscriber.
-The Investigators’ Online Service is a subscription only service and therefore is only available to subscribers.
+The online service is a subscription only service and therefore is only available to subscribers.
 Find out more on our How to Subscribe page.

 Are your username and password correct?

 If you receive an error message stating a mismatch between your username and password, you may have entered the wrong details.
-Please try again or contact us for help or to request that a password reminder be sent to you.
+Please try again or contact us to request that a password reminder be sent to you.

 Are you receiving the message 'You have a concurrent user licence and the maximum number of concurrent user sessions has been reached.
 Please contact us to increase your concurrency limit.'?